jerkdavi/LeetCode-Problem-1768-Solution-CSharp/README.md

 # SOLUTION TO LEETCODE PROBLEM 1768 - C#

-This is my solution to LeetCode Problem 1768 in C# and a brief explanation
+This is my solution to LeetCode Problem 1768 - **Merge Strings Alternately** - in C# and a brief explanation

 Link to problem on LeetCode -> https://leetcode.com/problems/merge-strings-alternately/